gazebosim/docs/INSTALL.md

 |   ign-transport    |       6.x     |
 |   sdformat         |       8.x     |

-# Installation on Ubuntu Bionic
+# Option 1: installation on Ubuntu Bionic

 All the acropolis binaries are hosted in the osrfoundation repository.
 To install all them, the metapackage `ignition-acropolis` can be installed:

 > sudo sh -c 'echo "deb http://packages.osrfoundation.org/gazebo/ubuntu-stable `lsb_release -cs` main" > /etc/apt/sources.list.d/gazebo-stable.list'

 > wget http://packages.osrfoundation.org/gazebo.key -O - | sudo apt-key add -

 > sudo apt-get update

 > sudo apt-get install ignition-acropolis

+All libraries should be ready to use and  the `ignition-gazebo` app ready to be executed.

-# Source code installation
+# Option 2: from source installation

 To help with the source compilation the use of some tools is recommended although other ways of correctly getting the sources and build in order the libraries are